On finite-time and fixed-time consensus algorithms for dynamic networks switching among disconnected digraphs: Benchmark: Convergence time vs Graph connectivity

 \subsection{Description and Motivation}

-The motivation of this work is to develop algorithms that work in a wide range of (possible unanticipated) situations.
+The motivation of this work is to analyze a class of algorithms that may work in a wide range of (possible unanticipated) situations.
 Imagine for instance a company developing low-power nodes of a sensor network, which must achieve consensus to provide an output sensing value, and whose interest is in enabling users to apply its solution in either small or large networks with minimum additional configurations.
-Thus, a desired property of the proposed consensus algorithm is that the convergence time is maintained within an acceptable range, even in networks with low algebraic connectivity.
+For a given topology, and assuming that a bound is known for the initial consensus error (a realistic assumption in sensor consensus), the gains of any consensus protocol can be adjusted to obtain a proper convergence (or settling) time.
+However, an important desired property of the implemented consensus algorithm is that the convergence time is maintained within an acceptable range, without the need of additional configuration, when the network's connectivity changes by either the connection or disconnection of sensors.
+This property is investigated in this benchmark, by comparing the convergence time of different protocols when the algebraic connectivity changes.

-In the following benchmark we compare algorithms based on the direction~\eqref{Eq.NonlinearConsensusB} against existing finite-time and fixed-time consensus algorithms for dynamics networks that were designed following direction~\eqref{Eq.NonlinearConsensusA}.
-In general, the convergence time of a consensus algorithm grows when the algebraic connectivity of the graph decreases, which occurs when the network size increases.
-However, such increment in the convergence time is slower in nonlinear algorithms based on the direction~\eqref{Eq.NonlinearConsensusB} than in existing algorithm based on the direction~\eqref{Eq.NonlinearConsensusA}.
-Thus, the analyzed direction \eqref{Eq.NonlinearConsensusB} can be applied, with the same parameter selection, to graphs with either high or low algebraic connectivity, still achieving consensus in a satisfactory amount of time.
+In detail, we compare algorithms based on the direction~\eqref{Eq.NonlinearConsensusB} against existing finite-time and fixed-time consensus algorithms for dynamics networks that were designed following direction~\eqref{Eq.NonlinearConsensusA}.
+Generally, the convergence time of a consensus algorithm grows when the algebraic connectivity of the graph decreases, which occurs when the network size increases.
+However, it will be shown that such increment in the convergence time is slower in nonlinear algorithms based on the direction~\eqref{Eq.NonlinearConsensusB} than in algorithms based on the direction~\eqref{Eq.NonlinearConsensusA}.
+Thus, the analyzed direction \eqref{Eq.NonlinearConsensusB} can be applied, with the same parameters selection, to graphs with either high or low algebraic connectivity, still achieving consensus in a satisfactory amount of time.